FredKSchott/snowpack/docs/01-introduction.md

 ### What is Snowpack?

 <div class='notification'>
-Snowpack helps you build web apps faster by replacing your traditional app bundler during development.
-No bundling means less unnecessary tooling, instant dev startup time and faster updates on every save.
+Snowpack is the faster web build tool for development and production.
+Snowpack is fast because Snowpack only builds files as they are requested.
+That's less unnecessary work, instant dev startup time and faster updates on every save.
 <br/><br/>
 When you're ready to deploy your site, Snowpack automatically optimizes and bundles your site for production.
 </div>